geeksforsocialchange/gfsc-v2/_posts/2021-11-05-technology-isnt-a-magic-wand.md

 ---

-{% include image.html alt="Scan of an Innovations product called 'Chin Gym'." description="Evidence of this is largely not online but I was able to pick up a paperback of some of the best bits.[^1]" url="/assets/images/blog/technology-isnt-a-magic-wand/chingym.jpg" class="frame image--center" %}
+{% include image.html alt="Scan of an Innovations product called 'Pocket Chainsaw'." description="Evidence of this is largely not online but I was able to pick up a paperback of some of the best bits.[^1]" url="/assets/images/blog/technology-isnt-a-magic-wand/pocketchainsaw.jpg" class="frame image--center" %}

 _Innovations_ gave a spotlight to niche 'inventions' that aimed to solve mundane problems with over-the-top gadgetry.
 Palm pilots and calculator watches and clock radio toilet roll holders. (_Everything_ had a clock radio.)